ruchisahota/gaia/v1/doc/documentation.md

 # EnforcerProfile

-## Description
+> Operations: `GET` `UPDATE` `DELETE`

 Allows to create reusable configuration profile for your enforcers.
 Enforcer Profiles contains various startup information that can (for some) be updated live.
 Enforcer Profiles are assigned to some Enforcer using a Enforcer Profile Mapping Policy.

 ## Relations